International criminal law: History

-Some precedents in international criminal law can be found in the time before World War I. However, it was only after the war that a truly international crime tribunal was envisaged to try perpetrators of crimes committed in this period.
-Thus, the Treaty of Versailles stated that an international tribunal was to be set up to try Wilhelm II of the German Empire.
-In the event, however, the Kaiser was granted asylum in the Netherlands.
+The first attempt to establish an international criminal tribunal occurred as part of the Treaty of Versailles, which stated that Wilhelm II of the German Empire was to be tried before a bench of five allied judges.
+However, this plan was abandoned after Wilhelm fled to the Netherlands, a non-signatory to the Treaty which subsequently refused to extradite him.
 After World War II, the Allied powers set up an international tribunal to try not only war crimes, but crimes against humanity committed by Nazi Germany and Imperial Japan.
-The Nuremberg Tribunal held its first session in 1945 and pronounced judgments on 30 September / 1 October 1946.
-A similar tribunal was established for Japanese war crimes (the International Military Tribunal for the Far East).
-It operated from 1946 to 1948.
+The Nuremberg Tribunal held its first session in 1945 and pronounced judgments on September 30th and October 1st, 1946.
+A similar tribunal was established for Japanese war crimes (the International Military Tribunal for the Far East), operating from 1946 to 1948.

-After the beginning of the war in Bosnia, the United Nations Security Council established the International Criminal Tribunal for the Former Yugoslavia (ICTY) in 1993 and, after the genocide in Rwanda, the International Criminal Tribunal for Rwanda in 1994.
-The International Law Commission had commenced preparatory work for the establishment of a permanent International Criminal Court in 1993; in 1998, at a diplomatic conference in Rome, the Rome Statute establishing the ICC was signed.
-The ICC issued its first arrest warrants in 2005.
+After the beginning of the war in Bosnia, the United Nations Security Council established the International Criminal Tribunal for the Former Yugoslavia (ICTY) in 1993, followed by the International Criminal Tribunal for Rwanda (ICTR) after the Rwandan genocide in 1994.
+The International Law Commission also commenced preparatory work for the establishment of a permanent International Criminal Court in 1993, which began operations after the Rome Statute entered into force in 2002 (issuing its first arrest warrants in 2005).

 Throughout its history, many international criminal tribunals have flouted the legal principle of nullum crimen sine lege and convicted defendants of acts that were not a crime when committed.
 As a result, they have faced criticism for privileging substantive justice above the principle of legality.